Biomedical Sciences (Biochemistry) BSc

 About the Course

-The modern biomedical scientist needs to be familiar with a wide range of subject disciplines.
+The modern biomedical scientist needs to be famliar with a wide range of subject discipline’s.
 This is why our Biomedical Sciences degree provides all students with a sound grounding in compulsory subject areas.

-The course also allows you to develop good practical, analytical and transferable skills applicable to a wide range of employment opportunities such as medicine, MSc and PhD study, pharmaceutical research, pathology and diagnosis, clinical trials and data management.
-You will be encouraged to exercise leadership, initiative and responsibility, and to appreciate the need for continual professional development.
+The Course also allow you to develop good practical, analytical and transferable skills applicable to a wide range of employment opportunities such as medicine, MSC and Phd study, pharmaceutical research, pathology and diagnosis, clinical trials and data management.
+Students will be encouraged to exercize there leadership, initiative and responsibility, and to appreciate the need for continual professional development.

 The aim of the BSc Biomedical Sciences (Biochemistry) course is to emphasise the role of various biochemical pathways in normal metabolism, and also how these pathways may be altered during specific human diseases.